Lute Suite in E minor, BWV 996

-Suite in E minor, BWV 996, is a musical composition written by Johann Sebastian Bach (1685–1750) between 1708 and 1717.
+Lute Suite in E minor, BWV 996, is a musical composition written by Johann Sebastian Bach between 1708 and 1717.
 It is probable that this suite was intended for the lautenwerk (lute-harpsichord).
 Because the lautenwerk is an uncommon instrument, it is in modern times often performed on the guitar or the lute.

 Musical structure

 The work consists of six movements: